0172-2748399

 E-mail: priyamehra293@gmail.com

 It was a great experience in GLP compliance.
 It helps a lot in both personal and professional life.
 I learned how to work independently and in a team, how to be more analytical in my work, and how to ask the important questions that led to new discoveries.
 The three most important rules that make your PhD journey valuable 1.
 Perseverance 2.
 Consistency and 3.
 Transparency and Confidentiality.
-Dr Akshay Anand always encouraged us to get involve in each activity during PhD journey.

-What are your research interests?
+What are your Research interests?

-Visual Impairment, Neuro-ophthalmology, Neurobehavioral, Retinal degeneration and cognition
+Visual Impairment, Neuro-ophthalmology, Neurobehavioral, Retinal degeneration, and cognition